Intermittent fasting is one of the best protocols you can do to increase your longevity. Though current falsities will have you believing otherwise.

 Fasting (going without food) intermittently has shown to have numerous benefits to it.

-- It optimises hormone levels: your insulin levels drop and your HGH (human growth hormone) levels rise when you’re in a fasted state
+- Optimises hormone levels: your insulin levels drop and your HGH (human growth hormone) levels rise when you’re in a fasted state

-- It helps lose weight and belly fat: the lower insulin and higher HGH helps break down fatty tissue especially in the belly area
+- Helps lose weight and belly fat: the lower insulin and higher HGH helps break down fatty tissue especially in the belly area

-- It helps with calorie control: when you have a shorter eating window it makes it easier to consume less calories in the day
+- Helps with calorie control: when you have a shorter eating window it makes it easier to consume less calories in the day

-- It lowers risk of type II diabetes: fasting lowers blood sugar levels
+- Lowers risk of type II diabetes: fasting lowers blood sugar levels

-- It promotes cell self-cleaning: cells are the line of life and fasting causes autophagy which is when the cells in the body clean out all of the waste
+- Promotes cell self-cleaning: cells are the line of life and fasting causes autophagy which is when the cells in the body clean out all of the waste

-- It’s good for brain health: it helps the brain produce new neurons and protects against brain damage
+- Good for brain health: it helps the brain produce new neurons and protects against brain damage

-- It reduces inflammation: when you eat all the time your intestines have to constantly work.
+- Reduces inflammation: when you eat all the time your intestines have to constantly work.
 Fasting provides them a break allowing the gut to clean itself and reduce inflammation

-- It regenerates the entire immune system: fasting kick-starts stem cells into producing new white blood cells which fight off infection
+- Regenerates the entire immune system: fasting kick-starts stem cells into producing new white blood cells which fight off infection

 To reap all the benefits above through fasting is more nuanced than you might think.
 The key to optimisation is through time spent fasted.